Overview of Activities

 The EVOLUTIONS After School Program (EVOking Learning & Understanding Through Investigations Of the Natural Sciences) engages New Haven and West Haven high school students in informal and formal learning opportunities designed to address four key goals:

-Through classroom experiences, field trips, projects, internships and work experiences, participants are encouraged to develop their scientific knowledge, learn about current research in STEM fields, understand the science behind Peabody Museum exhibits and collections, and develop science communication skills.
+Through classroom experiences, field trips, projects, internships and work experiences, EVO studentsare encouraged to develop their scientific knowledge, learn about current research in STEM fields, understand the science behind Peabody Museum exhibits and collections, and develop science communication skills.
+EVO students also benefit from field trips to museums and science centers as well as guest speakers who are leaders in their fields.

-Participants and their families will develop an understanding of post-secondary academics, and identify valuable resources and tools that will help them refine and achieve their academic goals.
-Participants receive college counseling, attend financial aid and college planning workshops, and visit local and regional college campuses.
+EVO students and their families will develop an understanding of post-secondary academics, and identify valuable resources and tools that will help them refine and achieve their academic goals.
+Students receive college counseling, attend financial aid and college planning workshops, and visit local and regional college campuses.
+EVO students are also invited to attend our annual College Trip, where students and EVO staff chaperones tour several colleges in the northeast.

 Transferable skills are broadly applicable skills facilitating academic achievement and the eventual transition into the workforce.
 Through EVOLUTIONS, participants develop communication skills, teamwork and leadership ability, scientific thinking skills, and the confidence and creativity to use these skills in new situations.